absurdworlds/awlib/docs/hdf_format_1_1_3.md

 is a `symbol1` or a `symbol2`.

 One last expression, used only to define `value`.
-	@symbol
+	@symbol{A}
-form of `symbol` depends on the form of previous expression
+form of `symbol` depends on the form of expression A

 ## 2 Documents <a name="sec-documents"/>

 ###2.1 Character set <a name="sec-charset"/>
-HDF uses ASCII character set.
-Which makes possible to use UTF-8 in [`strings`](#def-string), however manual post-processing of such strings is required.
+HDF uses ASCII character set, making possible to use UTF-8 in [`strings`](#def-string), however the application which will use such strings must be UTF-8 aware.

 	[1] name ::= name_first name_char*